solo-io/gloo/docs/content/support/support-info.md

 2. Describe the impact of the issue.
 For example, the issue might block an update or a demo, or cause the loss of data or an entire system.
 3. Export the relevant configuration files that are related to the issue.
   {{< tabs >}}
-  {{% tab name="Gloo Edge resources"%}}
+  {{% tab name="Gloo Gateway resources"%}}
-  - Typically, the Gloo Edge `Settings` object is useful to understand the configuration of Gloo Edge.
+  - Typically, the Gloo Gateway `Settings` object is useful to understand the configuration of Gloo Gateway.
-  - For traffic management issues, include the following list of Gloo Edge resources:
+  - For traffic management issues, include the following list of Gloo Gateway resources:
       - `Gateway`
       - `VirtualService`
       - `RouteTable`
       - `Upstream`

-  - Use the following script to dump all Gloo Edge custom resources into a file.
-Attach the `gloo-edge-configuration.yaml` file to your support request.
+  - Use the following script to dump all Gloo Gateway custom resources into a file.
+Attach the `gloo-gateway-configuration.yaml` file to your support request.
     ```shell
-    for n in $(kubectl get crds | grep solo.io | awk '{print $1}'); do kubectl get $n --all-namespaces -o yaml >> gloo-edge-configuration.yaml; echo "---" >> gloo-edge-configuration.yaml; done
+    for n in $(kubectl get crds | grep solo.io | awk '{print $1}'); do kubectl get $n --all-namespaces -o yaml >> gloo-gateway-configuration.yaml; echo "---" >> gloo-gateway-configuration.yaml; done
     ```
   {{% /tab %}}
   {{% tab name="Istio resources"%}}
-  If you use Gloo Edge as a gateway to an Istio service mesh, provide details about how Istio is configured.
+  If you use Gloo Gateway as a gateway to an Istio service mesh, provide details about how Istio is configured.
 You can use the following command to create an Istio bug report that you can attach to your support request.

   ```shell
   istioctl bug-report --istio-namespace <istioControlPlaneNamespace>